robertocarroll/robertocarroll/_posts/2008-08-13-we-are-all-mutations.markdown

 Don’t smoke.
 Drink less.
 Exercise more.
 Avoid fatty foods.
 For the moment these lifestyle choices are important in determining how long we will live and how healthy we will be.

 “Once you get everybody entirely educated, eating an entirely healthy diet and wearing a seat belt,” says Professor Jones, “then the genes may become important.”

+*Published in The National on 13 August 2008.*